woodrush/lambda-8cc/README.md

 Here is a full list of features supported by lambda-8cc:

-- Compile C to a x86 executable (a.out)
+- Compile C to an x86 executable (a.out)
 - Compile C to a lambda calculus term (executable on the terminal with a lambda calculus interpreter)
 - Compile C to a binary lambda calculus program (runnable on [SectorLambda](https://justine.lol/lambda/) and the [IOCCC](https://www.ioccc.org/) 2012 ["Most functional"](https://www.ioccc.org/2012/tromp/hint.html) interpreter)
 - Compile C to a [SKI combinator calculus](https://en.wikipedia.org/wiki/SKI_combinator_calculus) term (runnable as a [Lazy K](https://tromp.github.io/cl/lazy-k.html) program)